alexch/codelikethis/public/projects/zorkington.md

     * then you can `attend lecture` or `sit down` or `pair up` or something

-* After class you are `hungry` (status) which makes your stomach growl before every command prompt
+* After class you are `hungry` (status) which makes your stomach growl before every prompt

     * buying and eating a slice of pizza at Mr. Mike's removes the status